Best websites for booking cheap hotels

 Again, our article on the best hotel credit cards will give you a complete understanding of how to book hotels for free.
 These strategies mostly only work when you’re booking direct with a major hotel chain, like Hilton, Marriott, Hyatt, etc. If you’re using an online travel agency, however, you should consider the following cards.

-- Capital One Venture Rewards Credit Card: 60,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.
+- Capital One Venture Rewards Credit Card: 75,000 miles when you spend $4,000 on purchases within three months from account opening.

 - Capital One Spark Miles for Business: 50,000 miles after you spend $4,500 on purchases within the first three months from account opening